 - 2. Click the Library Browser button in the Simulink toolbar to open the Simulink Library Browser. - a.
 Expand the Xilinx Blockset menu. - b.
-As shown in the following figure, select the Control Logic section, then select the Counter and right-click with the mouse to add this component to the design.
+As shown in the following figure, select the Control Logic section, then right-click Counter to add this component to the design.